theduke/spector/README.txt

-This is a monitoring application that collects local usage data like mouse clicks, keystrokes, idle time, active time, etc and then sends the data off to a server to storage/analysis.
+This is a monitoring application that collects local usage data like mouse clicks, keystrokes, idle time, active time, etc and then sends the data off to a server for storage/analysis.